 During your first 24 months of cover – after the standard hospital waiting periods have been served – Gold Hospital and Silver Hospital covers are subject to benefit limitations on selected services.

-This means that the benefits payable on these services are limited to receive the public hospital default benefits only, during the 24 month benefit limitation period.
+This means that the benefits payable on these services are limited to the minimum shared room rate under the Private Health Insurance Act for private hospital admissions, during the 24 month benefit limitation period.

 Once the waiting period and benefit limitation period has been served, you will have access to the benefits applicable on your level of cover.